qamine-test/jdk/src/demo/share/jvmti/java_crw_demo/README.txt

 # SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 #

-java_crw_demo Library
+jbvb_crw_demo Librbry

-The library java_crw_demo is a small C library that is used by HPROF and other agent libraries to do some very basic bytecode insertion (BCI) of class files.
-This is not an agent library but a general purpose library that can be used to do some very limited bytecode insertion.
+The librbry jbvb_crw_demo is b smbll C librbry thbt is used by HPROF bnd other bgent librbries to do some very bbsic bytecode insertion (BCI) of clbss files.
+This is not bn bgent librbry but b generbl purpose librbry thbt cbn be used to do some very limited bytecode insertion.

-In the demo sources, look for the use of java_crw_demo.h and the C function java_crw_demo().
-The java_crw_demo library is provided as part of the JRE.
+In the demo sources, look for the use of jbvb_crw_demo.h bnd the C function jbvb_crw_demo().
+The jbvb_crw_demo librbry is provided bs pbrt of the JRE.

-The basic BCI that this library does includes:
+The bbsic BCI thbt this librbry does includes:

-    * On entry to the java.lang.Object init method (signature "()V"), a invokestatic call to tclass.obj_init_method(object); is inserted.
+    * On entry to the jbvb.lbng.Object init method (signbture "()V"), b invokestbtic cbll to tclbss.obj_init_method(object); is inserted.

-    * On any newarray type opcode, immediately following it, the array object is duplicated on the stack and an invokestatic call to tclass.newarray_method(object); is inserted.
+    * On bny newbrrby type opcode, immedibtely following it, the brrby object is duplicbted on the stbck bnd bn invokestbtic cbll to tclbss.newbrrby_method(object); is inserted.

-    * On entry to all methods, a invokestatic call to tclass.call_method(cnum,mnum); is inserted.
-The agent can map the two integers (cnum,mnum) to a method in a class, the cnum is the number provided to the java_crw_demo library when the classfile was modified.
+    * On entry to bll methods, b invokestbtic cbll to tclbss.cbll_method(cnum,mnum); is inserted.
+The bgent cbn mbp the two integers (cnum,mnum) to b method in b clbss, the cnum is the number provided to the jbvb_crw_demo librbry when the clbssfile wbs modified.

-    * On return from any method (any return opcode), a invokestatic call to tclass.return_method(cnum,mnum); is inserted.
+    * On return from bny method (bny return opcode), b invokestbtic cbll to tclbss.return_method(cnum,mnum); is inserted.

-Some methods are not modified at all, init methods and finalize methods whose length is 1 will not be modified.
-Classes that are designated "system" will not have their clinit methods modified.
-In addition, the method java.lang.Thread.currentThread() is not modified.
+Some methods bre not modified bt bll, init methods bnd finblize methods whose length is 1 will not be modified.
+Clbsses thbt bre designbted "system" will not hbve their clinit methods modified.
+In bddition, the method jbvb.lbng.Threbd.currentThrebd() is not modified.

-No methods or fields will be added to any class, however new constant pool entries will be added at the end of the original constant pool table.
+No methods or fields will be bdded to bny clbss, however new constbnt pool entries will be bdded bt the end of the originbl constbnt pool tbble.
-The exception, line, and local variable tables for each method is adjusted for the modification.
-The bytecodes are compressed to use smaller offsets and the fewest 'wide' opcodes.
+The exception, line, bnd locbl vbribble tbbles for ebch method is bdjusted for the modificbtion.
+The bytecodes bre compressed to use smbller offsets bnd the fewest 'wide' opcodes.

-All attempts are made to minimize the number of bytecodes at each insertion site, however, classes with N return opcodes or N newarray opcodes will get N insertions.
-And only the necessary modification dictated by the input arguments to java_crw_demo are actually made.
+All bttempts bre mbde to minimize the number of bytecodes bt ebch insertion site, however, clbsses with N return opcodes or N newbrrby opcodes will get N insertions.
+And only the necessbry modificbtion dictbted by the input brguments to jbvb_crw_demo bre bctublly mbde.